seanreed1111/sql-recipes/recipes.md

 # Using UNION removes the duplicate rows.
 You can have one ORDER BY at the end of the query to order the results.
 In this example, the two employee tables have two rows in common (some people need to work two or three jobs to make ends meet!), so instead of returning 11 rows, the UNION query returns nine.

 # How It Works
 # Note that for the UNION operator to remove duplicate rows, all columns in a given row must be equal to the same columns in one or more other rows.
-When SQL processes a UNION, it must perform a sort/merge to deterMINe which rows are duplicates.
+When SQL processes a UNION, it must perform a sort/merge to determine which rows are duplicates.
 Thus, your execution time will likely be more than running each SELECT individually.
 If you know there are no duplicates within and across each SELECT statement, you can use UNION ALL to combine the results without checking for duplicates.
 # If there are duplicates, it will not cause an error; you will merely get duplicate rows in your result set.

 ---